fionachang/ctf-writeups/2018/security_fest/web/excess.md

 # Excess
 Category: `web`

 Description: `This is some kind of reverse captcha to tell if the visitor is indeed a robot.
 Can you complete it?`

 Service: `http://xss1.alieni.se:2999/`

 Author: `avlidienbrunn`

 Points: 51

-# How to Solve
+### How to Solve
 ![Main website](https://github.com/fionachang/ctf-writeups/raw/master/2018/security_fest/img/excess/main.png)

-The website provides a link to `http://xss1.alieni.se:2999/?xss=hello` but the link looks the same.
+The website provides a link to `http://xss1.alieni.se:2999/?xss=hello` but the link looks the same as the website.
 Here is the page source:

 ```html
 <!DOCTYPE html>